aws-samples/karpenter-blueprints/README.md

 ## Deploying a Blueprint

-After you have a cluster up and running with Karpenter installed, you can start testing each blueprint.
-A blueprint might have a `NodePool`, `EC2NodeClass` and a workload example.
+After you have a cluster up and running with Karpenter running, you can start testing each blueprint.
+A blueprint might have a `NodePool`, `NodeClass`, and a workload example.
 You need to open the blueprint folder and follow the steps to deploy the resources needed to test the blueprint.

 Here's the list of blueprints we have so far: